PuneetRawatFL/nodejs/README.md

 2. **Write Package Code:** Develop the functionality we want to include in the package.
 Ensure the code is organized and well-documented.

-3. **Test Your Package:** Thoroughly test the package to ensure it works as expected.
+3. **Test Package:** Thoroughly test the package to ensure it works as expected.

 4. **Login to npm:** If we don't already have an npm account, create one at [npmjs.com](https://www.npmjs.com/).